johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 - Cache does not persist across page reloads.
 - Cache is not shared across tabs or windows.
-- Refreshing data requires a call to `clear` then `refresh` functions.

 ## Built-in Browser Caching